How boundaries can help you navigate Christmas (or any holiday)

 Walk away

 If Uncle Frank can’t let it go you can simply choose not to listen and leave the room.
 Go and help with the dishes, talk to someone else, or call a safe friend.
-I’ve spent many a moment in the bathroom taking some deep breaths and have found this to be an effective strategy!

 Dealing with unsolicited advice